DarioHefti/testinator/documentation/readme_extended.md

   - duration
   - `details` text (pre-wrapped)

-This is a standalone static HTML file.
+This is a standalone static HTML file that references images from the `reports/images/` folder.

 ---